onlineforecast: An R package for adaptive and recursive forecasting: Introduction

-State space modelling is frequently used to describe time series data from a dynamical system, e.g.\ a falling body, see \citep{madsen2007time}.
+State-space modelling is frequently used to describe time series data from a dynamical system, e.g.\ a falling body, see \citep{madsen2007time}.
 The dynamical system can in such cases be written as differential equations or difference equations.
-State space models use filter techniques to optimally reconstruct and predict the states, e.g.\ the Kalman filter, the extended Kalman filter or other Bayesian filters.
+State-space models use filter techniques to optimally reconstruct and predict the states, e.g.\ the Kalman filter, the extended Kalman filter or other Bayesian filters.
 This gives the possibility of tracking the coefficients over time, i.e.\ time-varying parameter estimation.
-The \rpackage{KFAS}{https://cran.r-project.org/package=KFAS} package \citep{kfas2017} provides state space modelling, where the observations come from the exponential family, e.g.\ Gaussian or Poisson.
+The \rpackage{KFAS}{https://cran.r-project.org/package=KFAS} package \citep{kfas2017} provides state-space modelling, where the observations come from the exponential family, e.g.\ Gaussian or Poisson.
 The \rpackage{ctsm-r}{http://ctsm.info/} package provides a framework for identifying and estimating partially observed continuous-discrete time state space models, referred to as grey-box models.
 This modelling approach bridges the gap between physical and statistical modelling using Stochastic Differential Equations (SDEs) to model the system equations in continuous time and the measurement equations in discrete time.
-Packages for discrete time state space modelling are: \rpackage{dlm}{https://cran.r-project.org/package=dlm} for Bayesian analysis of dynamic linear models, \rpackage{MARSS}{https://nwfsc-timeseries.github.io/MARSS/} and \rpackage{SSsimple}{https://cran.r-project.org/package=SSsimple} for fitting multivariate state space models.
+Packages for discrete time state-space modelling are: \rpackage{dlm}{https://cran.r-project.org/package=dlm} for Bayesian analysis of dynamic linear models, \rpackage{MARSS}{https://nwfsc-timeseries.github.io/MARSS/} and \rpackage{SSsimple}{https://cran.r-project.org/package=SSsimple} for fitting multivariate state-space models.